qmuli/qmuli/README.md

 ---------------

-Thanks to [the recent addition of a dockerized Lambda build](https://github.com/qmuli/qmuli/pull/5/commits), a qmulus **now does not need** to be built on an Amazon Linux AMI in order to be compatible with running it on a lambda.
+Thanks to [the recent addition of a dockerized Lambda build](https://github.com/qmuli/qmuli/pull/5/commits), a qmulus **now does not need** to be built on an Amazon Linux AMI in order to be compatible with running it on AWS Lambda.
 One only needs a system with `stack` and `docker` installed in order to build everything necessary for a successful deployment.